tjohnson-smt/Daily-SocketServer-Kata/README.md

 # Testing your Server

 Once you have finished coding your server, it needs to be exported into a runnable jar file.
 The gradle configuration will take care of this for you.
-Form the command line (from the root of your project) run the following command:
+From the command line (from the root of your project) run the following command:

-`./gradlew allJar`
+`./gradlew`

 This will export a runnable jar file into the root/build/libs folder.
 Send this file to me so your server can be tested.
 To test locally, navigate to the libs folder and run the following command:

-`java -jar SocketServer-Kata-all-0.0.1-SNAPSHOT.jar`
+`java -jar SocketServer-Kata-0.0.1-SNAPSHOT.jar`

 This is set to automatically run the main method in the com.smt.server.socket.SMTWebServer class